 • Open: The project is not restricted to a static or elite cadre of developers.
-Anyone who feels he or she is able to contribute is most welcome.
-The code (including documentation) is copyrighted under the terms of the GPL (Gnu Public License).
+Anyone who feels they are able to contribute is most welcome.
+The code (including documentation) is copyrighted under the terms of the GNU General Public License (GPL).

 The GPL is often misunderstood.
 In simple terms it states that you can copy and freely distribute the program(s) so licensed.
-You can modify them if you like.
-You are even allowed to charge as much money for the distribution of the modified or original program as you want.
-However, you must distribute it complete with the entire source code and it must retain the original copyrights.
+You can modify them if you like and even charge as much money as want to for the distribution of the modified or original program.
+However, you must freely provide the entire source code to anyone who wants it, and it must retain the original copyrights.
 In short: